skyflowapi/skyflow-js/README.md

 ```
 The `table` and `column` fields indicate which table and column the Element corresponds to.

-`skyflowID` indicates the record that you want to update.
+`skyflowId` indicates the record that you want to update.

 **Notes:**
 - Use dot-delimited strings to specify columns nested inside JSON fields (for example, `address.street.line1`)